mgoellnitz/trackdown/issues.md

 *1.0*

-The roadmap file should be updated on every commit since there might be changes in the issue collection file not produced by the commit hook script which might affect the roadmap.
+The roadmap file should be updated on every commit since there might be changes in the issue collection file not produced by the commit hook script - e.g. by manual modification - which still might affect the roadmap.

 Martin Goellnitz / Wed Nov 9 01:26:57 2016 [b5187ae2af3e8718fc943ccc21bbe1fd91458174](https://github.com/mgoellnitz/trackdown/commit/b5187ae2af3e8718fc943ccc21bbe1fd91458174)